MicrosoftLearning/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex2_Groups.md

 In this task, you will begin implementing Adatum’s Microsoft 365 pilot project as Holly Dickson, Adatum’s new Security Administrator.
 Therefore, you will begin this task by logging out of Microsoft 365 as the MOD Administrator and you will log back in as Holly.<br/>

 In this task, you will create two new groups and then manage the groups by assigning users to them.
-One group will be an Office 365 group and the other a Security group; this will enable you to see some of the differences in the two types of groups.
+One group will be a Microsoft 365 group and the other a Security group; this will enable you to see some of the differences in the two types of groups.
 After creating the groups, you will then delete one of them.
 This will set up the next task, which examines how to recover a deleted group using Windows PowerShell.

 1. You should still be logged into your domain controller 1 VM as the **LON-DC1\admin** account, and you should be logged into Microsoft 365 as **MOD Administrator**.
 On the **Microsoft 365 admin center** tab, select the user icon for the **MOD Administrator** (the **MA** circle) in the upper right corner of your browser, and in the **My account** pane, select **Sign out.** <br/>